Robert Mugabe: Is Zimbabwe's ex-president a hero or villain?

 But it was his second wife Grace, 40 years his junior, who ultimately proved his downfall.

 Although Mr Mugabe outlived many predictions of his demise, the increasing strain of recent years took its toll and his once-impeccable presentation has begun to look rather worn at times.

 In 2011, a US diplomatic cable released by Wikileaks suggested that he was suffering from prostate cancer.

 Grace once said that he woke up at 05:00 for his daily exercises, including yoga.
 He did not drink alcohol or coffee and was largely vegetarian.

 Mr Mugabe was 73 when she gave birth to their third child, Chatunga.

-But if nothing else, Mr Mugabe is an extremely proud man.
+If nothing else, Mr Mugabe has always been an extremely proud man.

-He will only step down when his "revolution" is complete.
+He often said he would only step down when his "revolution" was complete.

-He says this means the redistribution of white-owned land but he also wants to hand-pick his successor, who must of course come from within the ranks of his Zanu-PF party.
+He was referring to the redistribution of white-owned land but he also wanted to hand-pick his successor, who would of course have had to come from the ranks of Zanu-PF.

-One of Mr Mugabe's closest associates, Didymus Mutasa, once told the BBC that in Zimbabwean culture, kings are only replaced when they die "and Mugabe is our king".
+Didymus Mutasa, once one of Mr Mugabe's closest associates but who has since fallen out with him, once told the BBC that in Zimbabwean culture, kings were only replaced when they die "and Mugabe is our king".